-Learning pathways (known as Collections through Accredible) are used to encourage continuous learning.
-They enable the issuer to showcase to their candidates what credentials should be earned and when they should be earned through linear, or nonlinear, pathways.
+Learning pathways (known as Pathways through Accredible) are used to encourage continuous learning.
+They enable the issuer to showcase to their candidates what credentials should be earned and when they should be earned through sequential pathways.
 This helps to increase visibility to the next recommended step in a program or series of programs from the awarded credential itself.
 Issuers use learning pathways to drive revenue, especially those charging on a per-course basis, by encouraging candidates to continue their development.
 The improved guidance for next steps helps to boost course completion rates and encourages the average enrollment from one or two courses to three or four.
-Collections also provide issuers the benefit of Learner Flow Insights that allow them to track candidates as they progress through groups of credentials.
-Learner Flow helps issuers to identify drop-off points, which combinations of credentials are the most popular, and which credentials have the highest completion rates.
+Pathways provides issuers with detailed analytics dashboards that allow them to track candidates as they progress through groups of credentials.

-Using Collections, the candidate gains a clear understanding of what credential they should earn next.
-Candidates are further motivated to sign-up for the next credential within a collection through links in the credential delivery email and on the dedicated credential page.
-Third-parties and peers within the candidate’s network have visibility into which credentials the recipient has earned within a collection, providing additional incentive for continuing education.
+Using Pathways, the candidate gains a clear understanding of what credential they should earn next.
+Candidates are further motivated to sign-up for the next credential within a pathway through links in the credential delivery email and on the dedicated credential page.
+Third-parties and peers within the candidate’s network have visibility into which credentials the recipient has earned within a pathway, providing additional incentive for continuing education.